Oscar-Gil-Data/ADS-599B/README.md

 Student and School data is de-identified, per request of the school district that gave us permission to use their data.

 ## Streamlit Webapp
-For end user application for prediction of ELPAC score leve, the webapp can be accessed at the following link:
+For end user application for prediction of ELPAC score level, the Streamlit webapp can be accessed at the following link:

 https://emmacoo-capstone-elpac-prediction-elpac-app-yyp773.streamlit.app/